suffolklibraries/lgc/content/collections/events/think-on-your-feet.md

     content:
       -
         type: text
-        text: 'There''s no need to book but for more information contact Cad at ' -
+        text: "There's no need to book but for more information contact Cad at " -
         type: text
         marks: